vitiral/fiction-civboot/README.md

-This repository contains [Civboot](http://civboot.org) related fiction written by Garrett Berg.
+This repository contains [Civboot](http://civboot.org) related fiction written by Rett Berg.
 This fiction is currently completely free to read but retains its creative license.

 ## Story